 Students will complete two final projects: The Applied Practice Experience (APE) preceptorship, and the Integrative Learning Experience (ILE) culminating experience.
 Completion of all course requirements, including the two final projects, ensures that graduates have attained the MPH core competencies and the MPH with a concentration in Climate, Rural, and Global Public Health competencies.

-MPH in Rural, and Global Public Health Program Competencies
+MPH in Climate, Rural, and Global Public Health Program Competencies

 This program is supported by the Department of Environmental Health Sciences.